oscarlorentzon/repstruct/README.md

 ## Example output

-The images below show the result from a run using the tag **steppyramid.** The first output image shows the collection images plotted against their projection onto the third and fourth principal component.
+The images below show the result from a run using the tag **steppyramid.** The first output image shows the collection images plotted against their feature vector projection onto the third and fourth principal component.

 ![PCA](example/pca.jpg)